dylanhan99/rdxgraphics/README.md

 - Lab PC (Multiple), did not take note of specs but all ran fine 		 , OpenGL 4.5

 ### CMake Changes
-Minor edits made to the cmake files provided by the professor.</br>
+Minor edits made to the cmake files provided by the professor.
+It is likely most of these changes only work for MSVC</br>
 - Removed the include/ directory in the project to streamline my own workflow.
 This includes editing the cmake file to only GLOB_RECURSE over src/ for .h/.hpp/.cpp.
 - Added /Zc:preprocessor in MSVC target_compile_options.
 This allows me to use __VA_OPT__ C++20 preprocessor feature.
 - Added setup for other libraries as instructed in CMaksLists.txt and ImportDependencies.cmake.
 Libraries added include glm, ImGUI, spdlog and EnTT.
+- Added target_precompile_headers option to improve compile times

 ### Application Setup
 - Ensure the software stated in [Environment] is installed